TalaoDAO/Web3IDPay/stablecoin_oidc4vp.md

   Specifies the response type expected.
 Here, `vp_token` indicates that a Verifiable Presentation token is requested.
 - **`response_mode`**
   Indicates how the response should be returned.
-  `direct_post.jwt` means the wallet will send a signed JWT response directly to the merchant’s endpoint via HTTP POST.
+  `direct_post.jwt` means the wallet will send a signed JWT response directly to the verifier’s endpoint via HTTP POST.
 - **`client_id`**
-  Identifier of the relying party (merchant).
+  Identifier of the relying party (verifier).
-  Uses `x509_san_dns:merchant.example.com` to bind the request to a verified merchant identity.
+  Uses `x509_san_dns:verifier.example.com` to bind the request to a verified verifier identity.
 - **`response_uri`**
-  The endpoint on the merchant’s server where the wallet should POST the encrypted response.
+  The endpoint on the verifier’s server where the wallet should POST the encrypted response.
 - **`state`**
   A random string to maintain state between request and response.
   Protects against CSRF attacks.
 - **`nonce`**
   A unique value to prevent replay attacks and link the response to this request.
 - **`presentation_definition`**
-  A URL-encoded JSON structure defining the types of Verifiable Credentials (VCs) and claims the merchant requires from the wallet.
+  A URL-encoded JSON structure defining the types of Verifiable Credentials (VCs) and claims the verifier requires from the wallet.
 - **`transaction_data`**
   A Base64 URL-encoded array of payment details, such as the amount, currency, payee, and purpose of the transaction.
 - **`client_metadata`** Metadata about the client, including the **JWKS** (JSON Web Key Set) used for encrypting the response from the wallet.